-Another example of the kind of cumulative assessment that is obviously required within this category of harms relates to the Buckeye Oil Gas Transmission ROW in the Blue Mountains.
-Sensitive glacial soils, extreme compaction, continued and repeated ATV traffic and pipeline maintenance, lack of diverse growth, bare soils, and thermal heat and fragmentation impacts to the ROW and within the mature forest paralleling the Buckeye ROW were observed by DRN.30
+Another example of the kind of cumulative assessment that is obviously required within this category of harms is well exemplified by the Buckeye Oil Gas Transmission ROW in the Blue Mountains.
+Sensitive glacial soils, extreme compaction, continued and repeated ATV traffic and pipeline maintenance, lack of diverse growth, bare soils, and thermal heat and fragmentation impacts to the ROW and within the mature forest paralleling the Buckeye ROW have been observed by DRN.11 PennEast will inflict similar impacts on the same subwatersheds, ecosystems and in the same region.
+The cumulative affect of these same, similar and geographically proximate impacts has been ignored by the EIS.

 Consideration of the multiple cuts proposed by PennEast in subwatersheds also needs study and consideration.
+For example:

-For example, the Harihokake watershed, a C-1 waterbody in NJ would be inflicted with 7 different pipeline cuts for PennEast (Table G-6: MP 85.4, 85.6, 85.8, 85.9, 86, 86.3, 86.7), which poses a threat to this watershed individually and cumulatively.
-The Alexauken Creek, another NJ C-1 stream would be cut 7 times by PennEast (Table G-6: MP 99.6, 100, 100.1, 100.1, 100.4, 100.9, 101).
-FERC has not assessed the cumulative impact of all of these multiple cuts on a subwatershed scale.
+- ⇒ the Harihokake watershed, a C-1 waterbody in NJ would be inflicted with 7 different pipeline cuts for PennEast (Table G-6: MP 85.4, 85.6, 85.8, 85.9, 86, 86.3, 86.7), which poses a threat to this watershed individually and cumulatively. - ⇒ the Alexauken Creek, another NJ C-1 stream would be cut 7 times by PennEast (Table G-6: MP 99.6, 100, 100, 100.1, 100.4, 100.9, 101).